marc-jones/phd_thesis/content/02_spring/03_divergence_genome.md

 \end{table}

 \begin{table}[htp]
-\caption{\textbf{Number of genes expressed two-fold higher than their homoeologue for all flowering time gene homoeologue pairs.}}{As for Table \ref{spring:table201:homoeologues}, calculated using homoeologue pairs that showed sequence similarity to Arabidopsis flowering time genes from the FLOR-ID database\textsuperscript{296}.
+\caption{{Number of genes expressed two-fold higher than their homoeologue for all flowering time gene homoeologue pairs.}}{As for Table \ref{spring:table201:homoeologues}, calculated using homoeologue pairs that showed sequence similarity to Arabidopsis flowering time genes from the FLOR-ID database\textsuperscript{296}.
 The geometric mean of the fold difference of the C genome gene relative to the A genome homoeologue for all flowering time homoeologue pairs is 1.10 in the apex and 1.04 in the leaf.}
 \begin{center}
 \resizebox{\textwidth}{!}{%
 \begin{tabular}{ccccccc}